sau1051/fullstack-learning/README-git.md

 ### 4. Publish the New Branch (first time only)
 - ✅ GitHub Desktop:
-  Top-right → Click `Publish branch` (appears only once per new branch)
+  Top-right → Click `Publish branch` (appears only once per new branch) 💡 Note: If GitHub Desktop hangs or fails to publish, use the CLI instead.
 - 💻 CLI:
   ```bash
   git push --set-upstream origin feature-git-advanced